Surfactant protein A: During parturition

 The role of surfactant protein A (SP-A) in childbirth is indicated in studies with mice.
 Mice which gestate for 19 days typically show signs of SP-A in amniotic fluid at around 16 days.
 If SP-A is injected into the uterus at 15 days, mice typically deliver early.
 Inversely, an SP-A inhibitor injection causes notable delays in birth.

 The presence of surfactant protein A seemed to trigger an inflammatory response in the uterus of the mice, but later studies found an anti-inflammatory response in humans.
 In fact, the level of SP-A in a human uterus typically decreases during labor.

 Immune functions

 Research on SP-A has been done mainly in rodents including mice and rats.
-This research has shown that mice deficient in SP-A are more susceptible to infections from group B Streptoccoal organisms, Pseudomonas aeruginosa, and likely other organisms.
-The immune functions of SP-A are time, temperature, and concentration dependant.
+This research has shown that mice deficient in SP-A are more susceptible to infections from group B streptoccoal organisms, Pseudomonas aeruginosa, and likely other organisms.
+The immune functions of SP-A are time-, temperature-, and concentration-dependent.